 The conflict also attracted thousands of foreign jihadi fighters to battle against the Assad regime, as well as militiamen from Iraq, Yemen, and Afghanistan to fight alongside it.
 The presence of the former—highlighted in reports by both the international and state-run media—seemed to confirm for Syria’s religious minorities Assad’s warning that a far worse fate awaits them if he is overthrown.

-The conflict’s toll has not been limited to armed actors but is falling increasingly on unarmed civilians.
+The conflict’s toll has not been limited to armed actors.
+Rather, unarmed civilians have borne the brunt of the violence.
 The UN’s Independent International Commission of Inquiry on the Syrian Arab Republic has accumulated “massive evidence” of widespread crimes against humanity and war crimes committed against civilians by Syrian government and pro-government forces, while also documenting the role of anti-government forces in war crimes and gross violations of human rights.
 As the conflict has escalated, Syrian government forces have redoubled their use of siege as a strategy of war, intensifying the humanitarian toll for those civilians who remain in opposition-controlled or contested territories.